oliverbrooks/knex-model-wrapper/README.md

 ## Objectives

 * Provide helpers for data retrieval and saving without magic
-* Export POJSO to make easily extensible
+* Export plain old JavaScript objects to extend easily
+* Promise based for future proofing (generators/async-await etc)
+* Throw errors which are easy to handle

 ## Usage